-I was in a dark place when I wrote an article that resonated 5 years ago
+I was in a dark place when I wrote an article that resonated five years ago

-After all these years, it’s been easy to forget that dark place I was in, but after receiving that email, my heart broke all over again.
-It broke for this student because I remember the pain and hopelessness, grasping for an answer to the question “Will it ever get better?”
+After all these years, it’s been easy to forget that dark place I was in, but after receiving that email, my heart broke again.
+It broke for this student because I remember the pain and hopelessness, grasping for an answer to the question, “Will it ever get better?”